-We carry a broad array of products from DuPont that provide a wide range of protection based on the product and the formulation specifications.
+We carry a broad array of products from LANXESS that provide a wide range of protection based on the product and the formulation specifications.
 The following is an explanation of some of the main microbial control actives and biocides that can be used in cleaning solutions and detergents:

 Chloro-methyl-isothiazolinone is one of the most commonly used actives in cleaning products due to its cost efficiency and long history of efficacy.
 It is also called Methylchloroisothiazolinone and abbreviated to CMIT, MCI, or CIT.
-The most common abbreviation is CMIT/MIT, as the product typically supplied in a 3-1 blend of CMIT and MIT.
+The most common abbreviation is CMIT/MIT, as the product is typically supplied in a 3-1 blend of CMIT and MIT.

 CMIT is one of the most economically effective preservatives in the market due to its effectiveness at a low level of use.
-It is also supplied in aqueous solutions, making it easy to incorporate into the household and industrial formulations.
+It is also supplied in aqueous solutions, making it easy to incorporate into household and industrial formulations.

 Yet, there are a couple of limitations to consider about Chloromethylisothiazolinone preservatives.
 The biocide is heat stable up to around 105°F (40°C).
-It also most effective at pH up to 8 or 8.5; otherwise, it will undergo some degradation and might need a higher dosage level.
+It is also most effective at pH up to 8 or 8.5; otherwise, it will undergo some degradation and might need a higher dosage level.

-Explore CMIT based preservatives from DuPont
+Explore CMIT-based preservatives from LANXESS

 Methylisothiazolinone is a cost-effective biocide with improved stability in water-based products when the pH is higher than 8.5 or 9.
 The chemistry is effective at a low level of use and highly compatible with other actives.
 This active ingredient is commonly used in HI&I and personal care products.